High School Summer Study and Travel FAQs

 Do you recommend travel insurance?

-To obtain additional, optional cancellation insurance, please consult with your local insurance company, or a third-party travel insurance company such as Travel Guard (Travel Guard has no affiliation with Hillsdale College).
-Refund amounts and deadlines will be included in the payment plan issued to students upon their acceptance to the program.
+To obtain additional, optional cancellation insurance, please consult with your local insurance company, or a third-party travel insurance company.
+Refund amounts and deadlines will be included in the payment plan issued upon acceptance to the program.

 Can I stay in Europe after my study abroad program concludes?